Previous Generation Virtual Machines Pricing

 - Free billing and subscription management support.

-- Flexible support plans starting at $29/month (Note—Microsoft support does not include support for Linux images in the Azure Marketplace, though in some cases Linux publishers offer support).
+- Flexible support plans starting at $29/month (Note—Microsoft support does not include support for Linux images in the Azure Marketplace, though in some cases Linux publishers offer support per the plans above).
 Find a plan.

 - Guaranteed 99.95 percent connectivity for multiple instances.
 Read the SLA.